-Are you looking for volunteers now?
+Is Phoenix Children's Hospital looking for volunteers now?

 There are always volunteer positions available in the hospital.
 Attend the Volunteer Info Session and learn about which programs currently need the most help.
 We are not able to answer this question on the telephone because it requires a review.

 We are also always looking for volunteers to help with Community events that benefit Phoenix Children’s.
 Click here to register to receive information about upcoming Community events.

 I’m not 16 years old yet.
 Can I still volunteer?